Last Modified May 02, 2017

-Is there an upper and lower age limit to become a licenced driver?
+Is there an upper and lower age limit to become a licensed driver?

 No. As long as you have held your UK Driving Licence for at least 36 months and your medical examination is satisfactory.

 Is there an age limit on the vehicle?

 Yes.
 Vehicles over eight years old from first registration may not be considered suitable for licensing for the first time, however each case will be decided on its own merits.

 What type of vehicle is suitable to be used as a Hackney Carriage?